NAFI123456/Capstone-Module-2/README.md

 ## Problem Formula
 - What is customer behaviour?
-- How much is the supermarket income according to customer categories?
+- Data distribution supermarket income according to customer categories?
 - Customers income according to customer categories?
 - The campaign is most famous on which category?
 - Is the website effectiveness comparable to any other shopping methods?